snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.**.
+(2025, June). *Unifying the structures of language in a neural population code*.
+Invited talk at the Department of Psychological & Brain Sciences at Johns Hopkins University, Baltimore, MD.

 **Nastase, S. A.** (2025, March). *Making your data open “by design”*.
 Invited talk for the Sharing Science: Data Management Best Practices webinar panel, Society for Neuroscience.